Diabetic Foot Problems – Know What Happens to Your Feet and Legs Due to Diabetes

 • Soak your feet every day with lukewarm water.
 Touch the water with your elbow to make sure it is not too hot.
 Don’t soak your feet.
 Dry your feet wholly, especially between the toes.

 • Check your feet every day for injuries, cuts, blisters, redness, calluses, or other problems.
-It’s essential to check your feet daily if your diabetes feet hurt, you have nerve damage or poor circulation.
+It’s essential to check your feet daily if you have nerve damage or poor circulation.
 If you cannot bend or lift your foot to prevent it, use a mirror.
 If your eyesight is not great, have someone else check your feet.

 • If you have dry skin, apply moisturizer after washing and drying your feet.
-Don’t put moisturizer between your toes if your diabetes feet hurt.
+Don’t put moisturizer between your toes.

 • Use a pumice stone or a cardboard file to file corns and calluses gently.
 File them off after bathing or showering.